tracyxmr/juno/README.md

 # Examples and Explanations
 ```
-fn main() -> int {
-    println("hello, world!");
+print("hello, world!");
-}
 ```

-Juno is a compiled language, so we need to define an entry point for our program.
-You can do so by defining the `main` function, this is where all of your code will start.
-The return value of the `main` function is the only function where the return value is implicit, it will default to `0`.
+Juno is an interpreted language, so we don't need to define an entry point for our program.
 # Building from Source
 ### Prerequisites
-* LLVM
 * C++23 or higher
 * CMake 3.15 or higher
 * A C++ compiler ( GCC, Clang or MSVC )